slilichenko/bq-cdc-integration/README.md

 You can see how the merge process keeps updating the records, but with constant data generation there are some data consistency delays.

 After several minutes stop the data generation process.
-Within 2 minutes you should see this output:
+Within 2 minutes you should see an output similar to this one:
 ```
 +----------------------------+-------+---------------------+
 |        description         | count |     measured_ts     |